To the Ladies (play): Background

-Producer George C. Tyler had given George S. Kaufman and Marc Connelly an assignment to write a play for Lynn Fontanne, which they had done successfully with Dulcy, which was still playing on Broadway when he handed them another task.
+Producer George C. Tyler had given George S. Kaufman and Marc Connelly an assignment to write a play for Lynn Fontanne, which they had done successfully with Dulcy.
+This was still playing on Broadway when he handed them another task.
 He asked them to write a play for Helen Hayes that would give her a different type of part than a flapper.
 They had two weeks to do it, after which rehearsals would start.
 Kaufman and Connelly completed the play in January 1922, but Tyler rejected the original third act and asked for a rewrite.
 This was completed in time for co-producers Abe Erlanger and Tyler to announce rehearsals in early February 1922.

 The core of the play is a hotel banquet scene in Act II Scene 2, based on a real-life banquet experienced by a "prominent man" at the Hotel Biltmore.
 The play relocates the banquet to the Hotel Commodore, and employed a head waiter from the same to help stage the scene.
 At least one reviewer suggested an alternate explanation for the play, as an apology to women by the playwrights for the lead character of Dulcy.